lewagon/challengify/doc/README_inject.md

-## injection
+`challengify inject` is a deprecated draft for the `iterate` sub command

-deprecated draft for the `iterate` sub command
+the goal was to generate solutions from branches of a repo

-generate solutions from branches of a repo
+## commands

 ``` bash
 challengify inject .challengify_actions.yaml      # runs injections listed in file